Andrew McCutchen Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 23rd among all league pitching staffs.
+- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.81).

-- His last appearance was on Saturday against the Toronto Blue Jays, when the righty tossed 5 1/3 innings, surrendering one earned run while giving up five hits.
+- His last time out was on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.